syednazrulhasan/wp_query_meta_query_tax_query_search_loadmore/README.md

 ```
 **Step 3** We write down our `filter.js`  to facilitate ajax calls to appropriate hooks in `functions.php` the hooks to receive ajax request from `filter.js` is as below with `filter_product`  being sent as action value from `filter.js` and further its combiled to hooks in  `wp-includes/admin-ajax.php`  to form an action as `wp_ajax_filter_product`  and `wp_ajax_nopriv_filter_product`

+NOTE :- This step will only work if you import the database as well as there are products already in database.
 ```
 function filter_product_callback(){